trpc-group/trpc-cpp/docs/en/basic_tutorial.md

 1. Follow [Quick Start](quick_start.md) to install the development toolkits and compile `HelloWorld` successfully.
 2. Install [trpc-cmdline](https://github.com/trpc-group/trpc-cmdline#install-trpc-cmdline) tools.
-3. Create a empty directory using `mkdir trpc-cpp-quickstart` anywhere you want, all the opeartions after will ongoing here.
+3. Create a empty directory using `mkdir trpc-cpp-tutorial` anywhere you want, all the opeartions after will ongoing here.

 ## Define the service

 First, you should give service the definition about it's service name, methods, request/response message type of each method.
 Luckily, you can use protobuf IDL to easily do the work.

-Create a subdirectory using `mkdir deps` under `trpc-cpp-quickstart` and then create a file named `message.proto`.
+Create a subdirectory using `mkdir deps` under `trpc-cpp-tutorial` and then create a file named `message.proto`.
 Fill it with below request/response message type defition:

 ```protobuf
 syntax = "proto3";